nvim-tree/nvim-tree.lua/README.md

   update_cwd          = false,
   -- show lsp diagnostics in the signcolumn lsp_diagnostics     = false,
+	-- Hide the root path of the current folder on top of the tree hide_root_folder		= false,
   -- update the focused file on `BufEnter`, un-collapses the folders recursively until it finds the file update_focused_file = {
     -- enables the feature